Rudo2204/mendo/README.md

 ## Authorization process
 You will need to authorize `mendo` to update your process.\
-First just start `mendo` up (just put in some random filename as args), it will create a new config yaml file in your configuration directory.
+First, start `mendo` up (just put in some random filename as args), it will create a new config yaml file in your configuration directory.
 Refer to the table below.

 | Platform | Value                                         | Example                                        |
 |----------|-----------------------------------------------|------------------------------------------------|